Madrileños, and Spaniards in general, took the Fiesta Nacional as an opportunity to

 The participation of the National Police in the parade lent another special note; it was the first time in nearly 30 years.
 As they and the Guardia Civil (military police) passed, the people erupted into such a prolonged and resounding applause you would have thought they were cheering the King!

-This special show of support, admiration and gratitude is the result of their policing job in Cataluña during and immediately after the illegal Catalonian referendum last October 1 when their cars were vandalized and hundreds of them had to be transferred from their hotels in Cataluña to hotels across the border in Aragon because of harassment by the pro-independence Catalans.
+This special show of support, admiration and gratitude is the result of their policing job in Cataluña during and immediately after the illegal Catalonian referendum last October 1 when their cars were vandalized and hundreds of them had to be transferred from their hotels in Cataluña to hotels across the border to Aragon because of harassment by the pro-independence Catalans.

 However, the Ministry of Defense insists that the participation of the National Police in the parade had nothing to do with the clashes in Catalonia.